sliwkr/notes/linux.md

 grep -E 'pattern1|pattern2' log_file  # search multiple patterns, words
-docker-compose logs | grep -E 'ERROR|INFO'  # output can be piped into grep -e pattern1 -e pattern2 log_file  # patterns can be passed separately without quotes
+docker-compose logs | grep -E 'ERROR|INFO'  # output can be piped into grep -e pattern1 -e pattern2 log_file  # patterns can be passed separately without quotes grep -E 'pattern' -C 3  # print 3 lines around the found pattern, use -A for above and -B for below
 ```

 ### tree